vietnux/InnerTune/README.md

 Use other music scrobbler apps.
 I recommend [Pano Scrobbler](https://play.google.com/store/apps/details?id=com.arn.scrobble).

-### Q: Why InnerTune isn't showing in Android Auto?
+### Q: Why Tuner Music isn't showing in Android Auto?

 1. Go to Android Auto's settings and tap multiple times on the version in the bottom to enable developer settings